 With such a significant level of investment required and a large scale of development proposed within a complex regeneration environment, it was apparent that the Council alone would not have the resources or capacity.
 An experienced development partner was required and in December 2017 the Council agreed to appoint Notting Hill Genesis (NHG) as its development partner to implement the Housing Zone Strategy, to assemble key sites along the A1306 corridor and to undertake the first phases of housing development in the Housing Zone.
 The Council and NHG entered into a formal joint venture partnership known as Rainham and Beam Park Regeneration LLP (RBPR) in March 2018.

 On behalf of RBPR NHG are responsible for the land acquisition process supported by the use of the Council’s CPO powers to enable the acquisition of land interests that cannot be acquired by private treaty.
 In February 2016 the Council agreed to make the Rainham and Beam Park CPO to use the Council’s CPO powers to acquire land interests and ensure comprehensive development is delivered and thereby embarking on the formalities necessary for the making of the CPO.

 The Council has been in contact with all landowners and occupiers who may be affected to discuss the implications and process of land acquisition, the CPO process and relocation opportunities.
 Glenny/Ardent who are acting for the Council and NHG, have been contacting and meeting landowners on an individual basis.
 A property has already been acquired and negotiations are underway with others.

-The Council are now in the process of finalising the arrangements to make the CPO with the intention to submit it to the Secretary of State in October 2018 for confirmation by mid 2019.
+The Council are now in the process of finalising the arrangements to make the CPO with the intention to submit it to the Secretary of State in early 2019 for confirmation in autumn 2019.